matplotlib/CZI_2024-06_mpl/proposal.md

 We have continued two initiatives to lower the barrier of entry for individuals to get involved in developing Matplotlib: a triage role in the project and an "incubator" channel on our gitter.
-In addition we now have open monthly new contributor meetings to assist with the on boarding process.
+In addition we now have open monthly new contributor meetings to assist with the on-boarding process.

 It is critical that all contributors, independent of experience level both in general and with the project, feel safe to make mistakes and learn in our